Here is an overview of this program at The U. Degrees are awarded at the Bachelor’s level. Jump to any of the following sections:

-During the 2021-2022 academic year, University of Utah handed out 35 bachelor's degrees in natural resources & conservation.
-This is a decrease of 64% over the previous year when 98 degrees were handed out.
+During the most recent reporting year, University of Utah conferred 46 bachelor’s degrees in natural resources & conservation.

 | In State | Out of State | |